-For direct activities, in line with the commitment of the Science Based Targets, the Group has defined a strategy and to date has achieved the following results: 100% renewable energy (e.g. through the purchase of energy from renewable sources, renewable energy certificates (RECs) and guarantees of origin (GOs)) at corporate sites worldwide since 2023; 98% of low environmental impact vehicles in the Group's corporate car fleet worldwide in 2024 (see page 120 for more details); energy efficiency initiatives: over the years, traditional lighting systems have been replaced with LED lights and thermal insulation systems have been adopted to ensure greater energy efficiency.
-To date 99% of Moncler stores worldwide (100% in the United States, Korea, Japan and Europe) have LED lighting systems; application of the Building Management of energy consumption; progressive replacement of air conditioning and gas heating systems with more efficient systems; where necessary, replacement of obsolete office windows to ensure thermal insulation.
-With reference to the supply chain, the Group is collaborating with its suppliers to continue energy assessment activities aimed at identifying concrete actions to reduce energy consumption and the promotion of energy from renewable sources, as well as to initiate support activities for suppliers for the definition of CO 2 reduction targets; it also collaborates with its suppliers to promote the production of materials with a lower impact than conventional solutions in order to reach over 50% of yarns and fabrics with "preferred" materials in the 2025 collections.
-Opportunity Description Adaptation and mitigation actions to realise the opportunity Increase in resource efficiency (medium term) The efficient use of resources, such as electricity, at the Group's sites and operations may lead to a reduction in the energy used and the emissions generated, with a consequent reduction in operating costs.
-The Group has implemented, and continues to implement, various efficiency measures: environmental certifications: the corporate sites of Moncler and Stone Island are ISO 14001 certified; the logistics hub of Castel San Giovanni (Piacenza) has obtained BREEAM
+Opportunity Description Adaptation and mitigation actions to realise the opportunity For direct activities, in line with the commitment of the Science Based Targets, the Group has defined a strategy and to date has achieved the following results: 100% renewable energy (e.g. through the purchase of energy from renewable sources, renewable energy certificates (RECs) and guarantees of origin (GOs)) at corporate sites worldwide since 2023; 98% of low environmental impact vehicles in the Group's corporate car fleet worldwide in 2024 (see page 120 for more details); energy efficiency initiatives: over the years, traditional lighting systems have been replaced with LED lights and thermal insulation systems have been adopted to ensure greater energy efficiency.
+To date 99% of Moncler stores worldwide (100% in the United States, Korea, Japan and Europe) have LED lighting system; application of the Building Management 5ystem (BMS) at Moncler stores for more efficient management of energy consumption; progressive replacement of air conditioning and gas heating systems; where necessary, replacement of obsolete office windows to ensure thermal insulation.
+With reference to the supply chain, the Group is collaborating with its suppliers to continue energy assessment activities aimed at identifying concrete actions to reduce energy consumption and the promotion of energy from renewable sources, as well as to initiate support activities for suppliers for the definition of C02 reduction targets; it also collaborates with is suppliers to promote the production of materials with a lower impact than conventional solutions in order to reach over 50% of yarns and fabrics with "preferred" materials in the 2025 collections.